-Hitting the U.S. market in 2006, e-cigarettes are one of the most popular smoking trends today.
+Hitting the US market in 2006, e-cigarettes are one of the most popular smoking trends today.

-Sometimes referred to as “vaping” or “juuling,” these devices work by using an electronic device to heat a liquid typically made up of nicotine, flavoring, and other chemicals which the user inhales as a vapor.
+Sometimes referred to as “vaping” or “juuling,” these devices work by using an electronic device to heat a liquid typically made up of nicotine, flavoring, and other chemicals that the user inhales as a vapor.

 While they have been marketed as healthier than cigarettes, vaping products contain toxins.
 The amount of nicotine in e-cigarettes is not regulated and may vary, sometimes to levels higher than traditional cigarettes.

 E-cigarette brands appeal to a younger crowd that otherwise may not be legally allowed to purchase tobacco products.
-By developing cartridge flavors like mango and donuts, brands distract teens from the fact that each cartridge can have as much nicotine as an entire pack of cigarettes.
+By developing cartridge flavors like mango and doughnuts, brands distract teens from the fact that each cartridge can have as much nicotine as an entire pack of cigarettes.

 One of the most popular e-cigarettes among teens is a device known as a Juul, a particularly small e-cig, much like a USB, that can discretely fit inside one’s pocket.